Robb-S/JpConverter/readme.txt

 How to use:

-- download the zip file, unzip to find one .ex.e file, double click on the .exe file.
+- download the zip file (jpconverter.zip), unzip to find one .exe file, double click on the .exe file.

 This software is also available as an Android app in the Play Store: https://play.google.com/store/apps/details?id=com.jingumae.jpconverter